How To Store

 Step 4 - Storage

-Once dry and crispy, remove leaves from them and store them in an airtight container.
-Store in a cool, dark place to maintain flavor.
+Once crispy, remove the leaves and store them in an airtight container.
+Store in a cool, dark place for flavor conservation.

 Drying Basils comes with tons of benefits and we've enlisted some ways to dry basils further below;